Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

-where the PMNS matrix must now be extended to add two additional CP-violating Majorana phase terms.
-Additional theoretical uncertainties are also introduced in this interpretation due to discrepancies in calculations of $M_{0\nu}$ and treatment of $g_A$ quenching\footnote{The ``quenching'' is a renormalization in the weak axial-vector coupling $g_A$ from its free value of 1.27.
-The introduction of this ``effective'' $g_A$ is needed to account for discrepancies between calculation and measurement, particularly of $\beta$ and $2\nu\beta\beta$ decays~\citep{Suhonen:2017krv}.}~\citep{Dolinski:2019nrj,DellOro:2016tmg}, leading to at least a factor of two to four range in $m_{\beta\beta}$ based on a $T_{1/2}$ measurement.
+where the PMNS matrix must now be extended to add two additional Majorana CP-violating phase terms.
+Additional theoretical uncertainties are also introduced in this interpretation due to discrepancies in calculations of the nuclear matrix element ($M_{0\nu}$)~\cite{Engel:2016xgb} and treatment of $g_A$ quenching~\cite{Dolinski:2019nrj,DellOro:2016tmg,Agostini:2022zub}.\footnote{The ``quenching'' is a renormalization in the weak axial-vector coupling $g_A$ from its free value of 1.27.
+The introduction of this ``effective'' $g_A$ is needed to account for discrepancies between calculation and measurement, particularly of $\beta$ and $2\nu2\beta$ decays~\cite{Suhonen:2017krv}.} The $M_{0\nu}$ variation leads to at least a factor of two to four range in $m_{\beta\beta}$ based on a $T_{1/2}$ measurement.
+The $g_A$ impact is typically excluded from quoted $m_{\beta\beta}$ values, with the free value assumed.

 Again the oscillation measurements of $\Delta m_{ij}^2$ impose bounds on the allowable range of values.
 In the inverted ordering scenario, $m_{\beta\beta} \geq 18$\,meV, although the unknown Majorana phases broaden the allowed $m_{\beta\beta}$ values for a given set of neutrino masses.
-Due to the coherent nature of the summation, $m_{\beta\beta}$ may become arbitrarily small in a small mass range allowed in the normal mass ordering for appropriate fine-tuning of the Majorana phases~\cite{ParticleDataGroup:2020ssz}.
+Due to the coherent nature of the summation, $m_{\beta\beta}$ may become arbitrarily small in a small mass range allowed in the normal mass ordering for appropriate fine-tuning of the Majorana phases~\cite{ParticleDataGroup:2022pth}.